Unpopular Opinion: It’s OK To Feel Envy

 Popular opinion: Don’t be a victim.

-There are people who have chosen as a hobby to wonder why others have what they don’t.
+Some people have chosen it as a hobby to wonder why others have what they don’t.
 There’s no need to feel or be negative with others who have more and become envious without taking action.
 What I mean is, that if you don’t do anything about your envy (your true wishes), then the problem is not that “lucky” person who has it all.
 The problem is you.
-Just you, complaining about what you don’t have when you could be thankful for what you do; and you feeling sorry for your own problems when you could be trying to figure them out.
+Just you, complaining about what you don’t have when you could be thankful for what you do, and you feel sorry for your problems when you could be trying to figure them out.

 Forget about the “Everything bad always happens to me” and “Why is that person (richer/happier/hotter/whatever else you envy) than me?”
 Don’t let yourself fall so somebody else can pick you up.
 Nobody likes a victim.

 Finally, here’s a little challenge for you: the next time you’re feeling envious ask yourself why.
-What is it that you really want?
+What is it that you truly want?

 Instead of experiencing envy as some bad vibe towards the other person, change your paradigm and be thankful, because that person is showing you a way that you should very likely take.